Speaker profile

 Martin is an active committee member of the Mansfield and Sutton Astronomical Society and Newton’s Astronomical Society at Woolsthorpe, supporting these registered charities at public open events and regular society meetings.

-He has given many talks to different astronomy societies and is very interested in effects of gravitational extremes on animal and human physiology and in the concept of development of Space Medicine for which his full time job provides input into how medicines are handled by the human body.
-Further interests include the reality of extra-terrestrial colonisation and society build and the potential for human enhancement to augment to facilitate deep space travel and exploration.
+He has given many talks to different astronomy societies and is very interested in effects of gravitational extremes on animal and human physiology and in the discovery and development of Space Medicine for which his career history provides experiences from all stage of medical research, including how medicines are handled by the human body.
+Further interests include the reality of extra-terrestrial colonisation and society build, the potential for human enhancement to facilitate deep space travel and exploration and the development of robotics partnered with artificial intelligence.

 As a life-long learning science enthusiast and a great fan of online learning, he sees it as his duty to help inspire the next generation of potential young scientists and to help us all understand the fascinating Universe we live in!